Home » Tools » Jigs » The Best Dovetail Jigs for Routers and Router Tables

 • And, with a greater glue surface area, have more wood contact and strength

 • Lastly, dovetails don’t “flex” as the wood is locked.
-In fact it is more common the surrounding wood will fail first which makes them durable for centuries of use.
+In fact, it is more common that the surrounding wood will fail first, making them durable for centuries of use.

 Types of Dovetail Joints